727yubin/WiiSlides/README.md

 ## Getting started

+1. Download wiimote.pyw.
-Run the program and press 1 and 2 on your Wii Remote.
+2. Run the program and press 1 and 2 on your Wii Remote.
 Once the LEDs stop blinking, it means it is connected.
-Try pressing buttons on the D-Pad to verify: the cursor should move.
+3. Try pressing buttons on the D-Pad to verify: the cursor should move.

 ## Features(or what the buttons do)